 Bone marrow transplant: A procedure to replace bone marrow that has been destroyed by cancer treatment such as chemotherapy or radiotherapy

 Bone tumours: There are lots of different types of bone tumours including osteosarcoma, Ewing’s sarcoma, chondrosarcoma, spindle cell sarcoma, chordoma and angiosarcoma

-BPH - Benign prostatic hyperplasia: A condition where the prostate gland grows abnormally large but is non cancerous.
+BPH - Benign prostatic hyperplasia: A condition where the prostate gland grows abnormally large.
+It is not cancer

-BRAC1 / BRAC2: Genes which, when damaged (mutated), places a woman at greater risk of developing breast and /or ovarian cancer, compared with women who do not have the mutation.
+BRAC1 / BRAC2: Genes which, when damaged (mutated), place a woman at greater risk of developing breast and /or ovarian cancer, compared with women who do not have the mutation

-Brachytherapy (Brake-eee-a-therapy): A type of radiotherapy where radioactive pellets, wires or fine needles are temporarily implanted within or close to a tumour.
-This is done to deliver the radiation directly to the tumour while minimising the damage to surrounding normal tissue.
+Brachytherapy (Brake-eee-a-therapy): A type of radiotherapy where radioactive pellets, wires or fine needles are put in or near a tumour and then removed.
+This is done to deliver the radiation directly to the tumour while minimising the damage to surrounding normal tissue

 Breast Check: This is a government-funded programme providing breast screening to women aged 50– 64.
 The women are offered a free mammogram on an area-by-area basis every 2 years.